Introduction: The Evolving Chain-of-thought

 Appendix

-• Create an enhanced prompt with the low-level and/or high-level principles, with optional few-shot examples (recommended).
-This is the prompt to be used to label new unseen examples.
+5. Create an enhanced prompt with the low-level and/or high-level principles, with optional few-shot examples (recommended)

 First, the low-level prompt: